marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/abs.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ABS, CABS, DABS, IABS, ZABS, CDABS, BABS, IIABS, JIABS, KIABS, absolute value

 .. _abs:

-.. index:: ABS

-.. index:: CABS

-.. index:: DABS

-.. index:: IABS

-.. index:: ZABS

-.. index:: CDABS

-.. index:: BABS

-.. index:: IIABS

-.. index:: JIABS

-.. index:: KIABS

-.. index:: absolute value

 ABS --- Absolute value
 **********************